Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Gaussian Mixture Variational Autoencoder Training and Evaluation

-To determine the best GMVAE for each dataset, the latent dimensions and number of clusters were varied.
-The latent dimensions were varied between four and six for the near-impact case and between five and seven for the near-escape case, and the number of clusters were varied between 2 and 6 for both trials.
+To find the best combination of hyperparameters for the GMVAE, the latent dimensions and number of clusters were varied for each architecture.
+Both the latent dimension $d$ and number of clusters $C$ were varied between three and nine.
 To compare each parameter combinations, neural network training was set to be deterministic.
-Each of the 15 GMVAEs was trained for 10,000 epochs with a batch size of 128 and a learning rate of 0.001.
-The training data were split into 1024 training samples, 128 validation samples, and 128 test samples.
+Each of the 147 GMVAEs was trained for 10,000 epochs with a batch size of 128 and a learning rate of 0.001.
+The 1,000-sample Monte Carlo training data were split into 800 training samples, 100 validation samples, and 100 test samples.
 The Adam optimizer was used to optimize the GMVAE loss function, defined as the ELBO in \cref{eqn:ELBO}.
+To ensure each cluster membership probability remained above zero, a regularization term of 1$\times 10^{-6}$ was added to $\gamma_{ic}$ in \cref{eqn:gamma_c} after each EM step.

-To determine which mixands belong to which true cluster when the GMVAE is trained with more than two clusters, the Mahalanobis distance from each encoded sample to each cluster is computed for all samples.
+After training, to determine which mixands belong to which true data cluster, the Mahalanobis distance from every encoded sample to each cluster is computed for all samples.
 The mixand is assigned to the cluster with the minimum mean Mahalanobis distance across all samples.

 To be effective as a probabilistic indicator function in $\pi$PAG, the GMVAE must accurately label the data.
-Misclassification percentage for each mode is defined as $100 \times N_{\text{misassigned}} / N_{\text{cluster}}$, where $N_{\text{misassigned}}$ is the number of samples in a given cluster that are misassigned to the wrong mode and $N_{\text{cluster}}$ is the true total number of samples in that cluster.
-The average misclassification percentage across all modes is shown for the near-impact dataset in \cref{tab:gmvae_misclassification_crash} and for the near-escape dataset in \cref{tab:gmvae_misclassification_escape}, where $c$ is the number of clusters and $l$ is the latent dimension.
+In particular, it is important that the GMVAE can accurately recognize failures (escape and impact).
+Thus, the weighted misassignment rate and failure-only weighted misassignment rates were used to evaluate GMVAE performance.
+The GMVAE misassignment rate for a given outcome is computed as: where $N_{\text{outcome}}$ is the number of samples with that outcome, $l_i$ is the true outcome label of sample $i$, $\hat{}l_i(d,C)$ is the GMVAE-predicted cluster label for latent dimension $d$ and number of clusters $C$, and $\mathbf{1}(\cdot)$ denotes the indicator function.

-For the near-impact dataset, the GMVAE with a latent dimension of five and five clusters has the lowest percent error of 1.9870\%.
-For the near-escape dataset, the GMVAE with a latent dimension of seven and three clusters has the lowest percent error of 0.9162\%.
-In both cases, the percent error is below 2\%, indicating that the GMVAE can accurately predict cluster membership probabilities.
-These results suggest that the selected GMVAE models are sufficiently accurate to serve as probabilistic indicator functions within the aerocapture guidance algorithm.
-To ensure convergence, each well-performing GMVAE was further trained for an additional 20,000 epochs.
+The weighted misassignment rate is defined as for each latent dimension $d$ and number of clusters $C$ as: